Lê Quang Liêm

 Lê Quang Liêm (born 13 March 1991) is a Vietnamese chess grandmaster, the top-ranked of his country.
 He was awarded the title of Grandmaster by FIDE in 2006.
 Liêm won the Asian Chess Championship in 2019 and was the World Blitz Chess Champion in 2013.

-He has competed for team Vietnam at the Chess Olympiad since 2006.
+He has competed for the Vietnamese team at the Chess Olympiad since 2006.
 The best result occurred in 2012, when he scored 8/10 points on board 1 and his team finished in 7th place, the highest ever for Vietnam.

+Since 2021, Quang Liêm has been living in St. Louis, Missouri, working as head coach for the Webster University Chess Team.

 Chess career

 Early career

 Lê Quang Liêm won a gold medal at the 2003 Asian Youth Chess Championships, held in Calicut, India, in the Under 12 category.
 As a result of this victory he was awarded the title of FIDE Master.
 In the 2004 edition, which took place in Singapore, Lê Quang Liêm won the Under 14 section.
 Also in 2004, he tied with Subramanian Arun Prasad for first place in the Asian Under 16 Championship in Tehran, Iran, taking the silver medal on tiebreak score.
 The next year Quang Liêm won the Under 14 division of the World Youth Chess Championship in July in Belfort, France.